LakshBharani/Task-Manager/README.md

-# Task Manager App - Made in React Native
+# Task Manager App - Made in React Native - CodeChef Task

 The Task Manager App is a simple application designed to help users organize and manage their tasks effectively.